Jane Garvey (broadcaster): Breach of impartiality guidelines

 Garvey was found to have breached BBC guidelines on impartiality in the 1 October 2018 broadcast of Woman's Hour discussing the nomination of Judge Brett Kavanaugh to the US Supreme Court.
 The main interviewee had compared the allegations against Kavanaugh with previous allegations against Judge Clarence Thomas, with a listener complaining about the bias of the interviewee selection and presenter.
 The BBC Executive Complaints Unit partially upheld the complaint and ruled Garvey "gave the impression of sympathising with the viewpoint" of the biased interviewee, and "did not challenge the interviewee in a manner which would have ensured due impartiality".
 As a result of Garvey's breach of BBC guidelines, the Woman’s Hour team and production staff had to undertake training on impartiality.

 Personal life

 Garvey has described her childhood as "cosy, predictable and loving", and has said her maternal grandmother's living with her family while she was growing up contributed to her love of interviewing older women.
 She says she is a feminist.

 Garvey married the television presenter Adrian Chiles in September 1998 in Swansea.
-They lived in Shepherd's Bush, west London, and have two daughters, both born in Hammersmith and Fulham, London: Evelyn Katarina (born January 2000) and Sian Mary (born March 2003).
+They lived in Shepherd's Bush, west London, and have two daughters.
 Chiles is known to be a dedicated West Bromwich Albion fan; when asked in 2004 whether the football club would be promoted that season, Garvey commented: "I flaming hope not.
 Last time Albion got promoted, I gave birth nine months later."

 In June 2008, Chiles and Garvey separated; they were divorced in October 2009.

 In July 2019, Garvey received an honorary doctorate from the University of Birmingham.